-Name and Position With Our Company Age Background Summary Thomas F. Robards Chairman of the Board 68 Mr. Robards has served as a member of our Board since August 2007 and as our Chairman since October 2009.
+Name and Position With Our Company Age Background Summary Thomas F. Robards Chairman of the Board 69 Mr. Robards has served as a member of our Board and as Chairman of our Audit Committee since August 2007 and as our Chairman since October 2009.
 Mr. Robards has been a principal in Robards & Co, LLC, a private investment and advisory company, since July 2005.
-He currently serves as a Trustee and is Board Chair for the HSBC Funds, a mutual fund complex.
+He currently serves as a trustee and is Board Chair for the HSBC Funds, a mutual fund complex.
 He currently serves as Chairman of the Board of Trustees of Ellington Residential Mortgage REIT, a NYSE-listed company that is externally managed by an affiliate of EMG, a position he has held since May 2013.
-He was a Director and Audit Committee Chair of Overseas Shipholding Group, Inc. from April 2005 until August 2014, and until December of 2006 was a Director and on the Audit Committee of Financial Federal Corporation, both NYSE-listed companies.
+He previously was a Director and Audit Committee Chair of Overseas Shipholding Group, Inc. from April 2005 until August 2014, and until December of 2006 was a Director and on the Audit Committee of Financial Federal Corporation, both NYSE-listed companies.
 From 2003 to 2004, he was the Senior Vice President and Chief Financial Officer of the American Museum of Natural History in New York, New York.
 He was the Chief Financial Officer for Datek Online Holding Corporation from 2000 until its acquisition by Ameritrade in 2002.
-Prior to that, Mr. Robards was employed at Republic New York Corporation for 24 years, including as Chief Financial Officer and Executive Vice President, and from 1997 to 1999 served on its board of directors.
+Prior to that, Mr. Robards was employed at Republic New York Corporation for 24 years, including as Chief Financial Officer and Executive Vice President, and from 1997 to 1999 served on its Board of Directors.
 During his tenure his responsibilities at Republic included leading its Asset/Liability and Finance Committees as well as managing Republic National Bank treasury and investment portfolio activities.
 Mr. Robards earned his B.A. from Brown University and an M.B.A. from Harvard Business School.
+Our Roard believes that Mr. Robards' expertise in finance and accounting including knowledge of financial institutions, public